manfredsteyer/2019_08_26/tddd_en.md

 ----

-### Organization by Domain with Layers
+### Domain Organization using Layers

-As shown illustration below, our modeling approach leads to column (aka swimlanes) for Domains and row subdivisions for our Layers of functionality.
-Each layer now consists one (1) or more **libraries**.
+As shown illustration below, our domain identification approach leads to column (aka swimlanes) for Domains and row subdivisions for the Layers of our functionality.

 ![image](https://user-images.githubusercontent.com/210413/64040396-8c9df700-cb22-11e9-9f02-1f014ff4e13b.png)

-Notice the **Shared** swimlane?
+> Note how each layer could consists one (1) or more **libraries**

+#### What about shared functionality?

-For those aspects that are to be *shared* and used across domains, an additional swimlane ``shared`` section is used.
-For example, the shared domains may comprise 1 or libraries of code. e. g. for authentication or logging.
+For those aspects that are to be *shared* and used across domains, an additional ``Shared`` swimlane is used.
+Shared domains can be quite usefule.
+Consider - for example - a shared domain with 1 or libraries for authentication or logging.

 >  Note: the `shared` column corresponds to the Shared Kernel proposed by DDD and also includes technical libraries to share.

-Access rules between these libraries result in loose coupling and thus increased maintainability.
+Access rules can be defined the constraint will libraries can use/depend upon other libraries.
 Typically, each layer is only allowed to communicate with underlying layers.
+Cross-domain access is allowed only with the ``shared`` area.
+The benefit of using these restrictions can result in loose coupling and thus increased maintainability.

-Also, cross-domain access is allowed only over the ``shared`` area.
-To prevent too much logic to be put into the ``shared`` area, the approach presented here also uses APIs that publish building blocks for other domains.
+> To prevent too much logic to be put into the ``shared`` area, the approach presented here also uses APIs that publish building blocks for other domains.
 This corresponds to the idea of Open Services in DDD.

 Regarding the shared part, one can see the following two characteristics:

 *  As the grayed-out blocks indicate, most ``util`` libraries are in the ``shared`` area, especially as aspects such as authentication or logging are used across systems.
 The same applies to general UI libraries that ensure a system-wide look and feel.
 * UI features contained in the `shared` library are usually global UI, custom UI component libraries, etc.

+#### What about feature-specific funcitionality?

-The use case specific ``feature`` libraries and the domain-specific domain libraries, however, are not in the shared area.
+Notice that domain-specific `feature` libraries, however, are not in the shared area.
+Feature-related code should be placed within its own domain.

-> Feature related code should be placed within its domain.
-Sharing such code can lead to shared responsibilities, more coordination effort, and breaking changes.
+While developers may elect to share feature code [between domains], this practice can lead to shared responsibilities, more coordination effort, and breaking changes.
 Hence, it should only be shared sparingly.

 ----

-### Organization with Folders and Packages
+### Code Organization

 Based on Nrwl.io's [Enterprise MonoRepository Patterns](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book), I distinguish between five (5) categories of layers or libraries:

 Category | Description | Exemplary content
 --------- | ------------ | ---------------------
-feature | Contains components for an use case. | book-flight component ui | Contains so-called "dumb components" that are use-case agnostic and thus reusable. | datetime-component, address-component, adress-pipe api | Exports building blocks from the current subdomain for others. | flight (from domain layer) domain   | Contains the **domain models** (classes, interfaces, types) that are used by the domain (swimlane) util | Include general utility functions | formatDate
+feature | Contains components for an use case. | search-flight component ui | Contains so-called "dumb components" that are use-case agnostic and thus reusable. | datetime-component, address-component, adress-pipe api | Exports building blocks from the current subdomain for others. | Flight API domain   | Contains the **domain models** (classes, interfaces, types) that are used by the domain (swimlane) util | Include general utility functions | formatDate

 This complete architectural matrix is initially overwhelming.
-But after review, almost all developers I've consulted agreed that the code organization facilitates code reuse and future features.
+But after a brief review, almost all developers I've consulted agreed that the code organization facilitates code reuse and future features.

 ----